basakyilmaz1998/jobs.lever.co-app-form-test-automation-project/README.md

 # Jobs.lever.co Test Automation Project

-This is a software test automation for the application form of the Commencis Test Camp 2024, created via the Lever company. <br>
+This is a software test automation for the application form, created via the Lever company. <br>
 The page will remain open until August 15, 2024.

 ### Prerequisites